saenzjulian/challenge-elasticsearch/readme.md

 We can now access ***ElasticSearch*** and ***Kibana*** instances at `http://localhost:9200` and `http://localhost:5601` respectively.

+In case you don't have Docker installed, [use this tutorial.](https://linuxhint.com/install-docker-compose-windows/)

 ### ***Step 02***

 Populate the ElasticSearch instance with information from the text files found in the `./data`.